pmyteh/fightin-words/README.rst

 Note that to maintain parity with scikit-learn conventions, :code:`fit_transform` takes in *one* variable (the canonical `X` for samples/features).
 Therefore the two strings to be compared should be marshaled into a single sequence-type (list or tuple) variable.

 :code:`prior` and :code:`cv` do not need to be specified. :code:`prior` defaults to 0.01, and :code:`cv` defaults to a naively initialized scikit-learn :code:`CountVectorizer`.
-If a list of precomputed priors is specified, it is expected that the user also passes in a vectorizer that is responsible for producing a vocabulary whose dimensionality matches the precomputed priors—we do not check for that.
+If a list of precomputed priors is specified, it is expected that the user also passes in a vectorizer that is responsible for producing a vocabulary whose dimensionality matches the precomputed priors - we do not check for that.

 Credits
 -------

 The `original implementation <https://github.com/jmhessel/FightingWords>`_ by Jack Hessel at the Department of Computer Science, Cornell University.
 This version heavily borrows from it for the core computation.
 A more eloquent description of the algorithm is available there as well.

 Monroe, B. L., Colaresi, M. P., & Quinn, K. M. (2008).
-Fightin'words: Lexical feature selection and evaluation for identifying the content of political conflict. *Political Analysis*, 16(4), 372â€“403.
+Fightin'words: Lexical feature selection and evaluation for identifying the content of political conflict. *Political Analysis*, 16(4), 372-403.

 .. code:: tex